sjoerdk/anonapi/docs/generator/templates/concepts_base.rst

 Batch
 =====

 A file holding one or more job ids.
 This makes it possible to easily query or modify several jobs at once.
-See :ref:`batch`
+See the :ref:`batch command<batch>`.

 .. _concepts_mapping: